hsiafan/httpdump/README.md

 Parse and display http traffic from network device or pcap file.
 This is a go version of origin pcap-parser, thanks to gopacket project, this tool has simpler code base and is more efficient.

-For origin python implementation, [refer to this branch](https://github.com/clearthesky/httpparse/tree/pcap-parser-python).
+For origin python implementation, [refer to this branch](https://github.com/clearthesky/httpdump/tree/pcap-parser-python).

 # install & requirement
-Build httpparse requires libpcap-dev and cgo enabled.
+Build httpdump requires libpcap-dev and cgo enabled.
 ## libpcap
 for ubuntu/debian: